ashvyr0/ashvyr0/README.md

 - Designing and developing cutting-edge features at **Apple**.
 - Exploring **AI** and **Machine Learning** in real-world applications.
-- Contributing to open-source projects and learning new technologies.
+- Contributing to open-source projects and continuously learning new technologies.

 ---

 > "I believe in writing clean, maintainable code that solves real-world problems."
-_— Lrya Grace_
+_— Lyra Grace_